 Simply using a topical extract of vitamin A, or taking vitamin A orally, can contribute to your skin’s health and overall appearance.
 A diet rich in certain foods, such as carrots and sweet potatoes, might also help you increase your vitamin A levels.

-In an older study in 1996, researchers identified retinoids as helping the appearance of stretch marks.
+In an , researchers identified retinoids as helping the appearance of stretch marks.
 Further research is still necessary to identify all of its effects on stretch marks.

 Some people swear by sugar as a homeopathic microdermabrasion method.